-The best thing about iShares is that it offers a significant number of ETFs to choose from – so there is something to suit all investor profiles.
+The thing about iShares is that it offers a significant number of ETFs to choose from – so there is something to suit all investor profiles.

 The investment process is also very simple when opting for an iShares ETF.
 This is because once you make an investment, there is nothing more to do until you decide to cash out.
 You can do this at any given time during standard market hours.

 And course – other than commodity trading ETFs – most iShares funds will generate dividends.
 This is usually paid every three months- which you can then reinvest to benefit from compound interest.

 With more than 380 such ETFs to choose from – knowing which one to opt for can be a challenge.

 The first part of the selection process is to identify which assets you are interested in gaining exposure to.

 - Index Funds: If you want to invest in an index fund – there are plenty of iShares ETFs to choose from.
 This includes ETFs that track the FTSE 100, China 25, NASDAQ 100, Dow Jones, and the Russell 1000.

 - Global Stocks: iShares offers a number of ETFs that aim to give you exposure to the global stock markets.
 For example, by opting for the iShares Core MSCI World UCITS ETF, you will be investing in over 1,500 stocks from 23 different countries.